vespa-engine/blog/_posts/2023-07-25-simplify-search-with-multilingual-embeddings.md

-The fundamental concept behind embedding models is transforming textual data into a continuous vector space, wherein similar items are brought closer together.
-In contrast, dissimilar ones are pushed farther apart.
+The fundamental concept behind embedding models is transforming textual data into a continuous vector space, wherein similar items are brought close together and dissimilar ones are pushed farther apart.
 Mapping multilingual texts into a unified vector embedding space makes it possible to represent and compare queries and documents from various languages within this shared space.